gpinaki/gpinaki/README.md

   <h3 align="center">Enterprise Data & AI Architecture | Cloud Transformation | Generative AI</h3>
 </p>

-# 👋 Welcome to My Digital Portfolio
+## 👋 Welcome

-I'm a principal software engineer with 20+ years of experience architecting enterprise-scale data and Generative AI solutions.
-My expertise lies in transforming business challenges into scalable, innovative technical solutions that drive measurable impact.
+Hi, I’m Pinaki — a software and AI architect passionate about building scalable, ethical, and developer-friendly AI systems.My expertise lies in transforming business challenges into scalable, innovative technical solutions that drive measurable impact.
+This GitHub profile hosts my personal projects, experiments, and open-source contributions.

+## ⚠️ Disclaimer

+All repositories in this account represent my **personal work**, created independently for learning, research, or open-source sharing.
+They do **not** reflect the views, technologies, or proprietary implementations of any current or former employer or client.
+Unless explicitly stated, all code and content is domain-neutral and avoids use of confidential or sensitive information.

 ## 🎯 Strategic Focus Areas
 - **Enterprise AI Innovation**: Pioneering multi-agent architectures and LLMOps for Fortune 500 companies